djanovec/MidlandCode-C1/Week 4 - April 15th through April 19th/04-15-19 - Angular Basics and SASS Overview/Homework/homework.md

 7. By each name have a button to remove that name from the array.
 8. Also have an input to have them be able to enter a new name and a button that alows them to add it to the array.
 9. If the name is "Mike" don't have it show up at all.
+10. Link the two components using routing and add links and styling.